 Aside from that, increasing dietary fat, intermittent fasting, and light exercises can also help in recovering and preventing the keto flu.

 The ketogenic lifestyle is excellent for individuals who want to enhance their metabolic health and lose weight.
-With the right guidance and understanding of this diet, you can easily prepare and began your journey.
+With the right guidance and understanding of this diet, you can easily prepare and begin your journey.

 Be sure to eat the right food, limit the carbs intake, and be consistent.
 Don’t deprive yourself by suppressing your cravings as it will only result in your binge eating and losing all that progress.